Amagasaki

 Amagasaki (尼崎市, Amagasaki-shi) is an industrial city located in Hyōgo Prefecture, Japan.
-As of 30 November 2022, the city had an estimated population of 455,555 in 223812 households, and a population density of 9000 persons per km².
+As of 30 November 2022, the city had an estimated population of 455,555 in 223,812 households, and a population density of 9000 persons per km².
 The total area of the city is 50.72 sqkm.

 Geography

 Amagasaki is located in far southeastern Hyōgo Prefecture, next to Osaka.
 It has the fourth largest population in Hyōgo Prefecture after Kobe, Himeji, and Nishinomiya.
-Residential areas account for most of the rest of the coastal areas, industrial areas along the Meishin Expressway and JR West Fukuchiyama Line, commercial areas around Hanshin Amagasaki Station and JR JR Amagasaki Station, and its population density is the highest among municipalities in Hyogo Prefecture.
+Residential areas account for most of the rest of the coastal areas, industrial areas along the Meishin Expressway and JR West Fukuchiyama Line, commercial areas around Hanshin Amagasaki Station and JR Amagasaki Station, and its population density is the highest among municipalities in Hyogo Prefecture.
 Ground subsidence caused by the pumping up of groundwater by factories has reduced one-third of the city's area to sea level, causing flooding damage due to storm surges.